Camping in KENTUCKY- ALLEYNE Provincial Park, B.C.

 1) PADDLEBOARDING: The lake is known for its tropical, turquoise blue hue, and as seen in the photos, it was clearly that, and more.
 The powdery, white sand isn't what you would typically expect from a lake either.
 When it wasn't pouring rain, the lake was as still as glass in the early mornings and evenings, idyllic for a peaceful paddle.
 You could even see the occasional fish swim by!
 Fishing, by the way, is very popular here, and the campground even features a "CHILDREN ONLY" fishing area in the two, small ponds located between the lakes.

-2) HIKING: With ominous clouds constantly looming over us, we spent a lot of time debating whether to take the kids for a hike with the risk of sudden rain or just stay put at our site and wait for better weather.
-Luckily we took a chance right after a big downpour and went on a short, very easy 4km hike around Kentucky Lake.
-Not only did we stay dry, but we were rewarded by beautiful views of the lake from the other side.
+2) HIKING: With ominous clouds constantly looming over us, we spent a lot of time debating whether or not to take the kids for a hike.
+Luckily, we took a chance right after a big downpour and went on a short, very easy 4km hike around Kentucky Lake.
+Quite do-able for a 5 and 7 year old.
+Not only did we stay dry, but we were rewarded with beautiful views of the lake from the other side.

 3) BIKE RIDES: Coming from city living, allowing our young kids the freedom to go ride their bikes on their own is one of the things we love about camping.
 We didn't do too much bike riding due to the weather, but enough to keep the kids entertained on their own once in a while.
 The paved, relatively flat roads with minimal traffic near our site was perfect for leisurely cycling.

 There are no flush toilets or shower facilities, which perhaps explains why most people bring their RV's here.

 There isn't much of a beach on either lake, where the kids can play and wade in the water.
 It can be a bit swampy and muddy along the shallow periphery of Kentucky lake, before getting to the crystal clear parts.
 Alleyne Lake is not as swampy, but with less sand and more gravel, it doesn't have that same "tropical" vibe.